Onestone403/Kubernetes/Readme.md

 `kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper.yaml`

-If the installation succeded you should see a new namespace gatekeeper-system" in your cluster.
+If the installation succeded you should see a new namespace "gatekeeper-system" in your cluster.

 To check use: `kubectl get namespaces`